jacobcolyvan/MovieWatchlist-CLI/README.md

 Can add movies to a watchlist (NOTE: IMDB top 40 is built in), sort that list by genre, and ask for a random movie.<br>

 Intended to add IMDB (or similar movie database) web api functionalitty, eg. specialised searching.
-Also add watch/to-watch list, with rating functionality for the former.
+Also add watch/to-watch list, with rating functionality for the former. <br>

+Requires the gems: 'tty-prompt' and 'tty-font', and is executed by running *control.rb*.